DeadlyArtist/MinecraftProgression/README.md

 *Better Bow*: Bow damage now increases with range.
 *End Remastered*: Added special mod support.
 Undead souls now have a 1% chance to drop from skeletons.
 *Ancient Compass*: Added ancient compass, which points to the nearest ancient city.
+*Enhanced Grindstone*: You can now move enchantments from an item to a book using the grindstone.

 ## License
 This mod is licensed under MIT license.